Michigan Sex Offender Registry

 (a) Determine whether the individual has absconded or is otherwise unlocatable.

-(b) If the registering local law enforcement agency was notified by a registration jurisdiction that the individual was to appear in order to register or update his or her registration information in the jurisdiction of the registering authority, notify the department in a manner prescribed by the department that the individual failed to appear as required.
+(b) If the registering local law enforcement agency was notified by a registration jurisdiction that the individual was to appear to register or update his or her registration information in the jurisdiction of the registering authority, notify the department in a manner prescribed by the department that the individual failed to appear as required.

 (c) Revise the information in the Sex Offender Registry to reflect that the individual has absconded or is otherwise unlocatable.